Note

 The evaluation test dataset can contain the following, depending on the requirements of each built-in evaluator:

-- Context: the source on which generated response is based (that is, the grounding documents)
+- Context: The source the generated response is based on (that is, the grounding documents).

-- Ground truth: the response generated by user/human as the true answer
+- Ground truth: The response generated by a user or human as the true answer.

 Conversation support for text